rate-accuracy-mvcnn/main/README.md

 ## Introduction

-This repository contains our public tools for producing cropped AVC and HEVC bitstreams to extract the sparse optical flow approximations  described in our ICIP paper:
+This repository contains our public tools for producing cropped AVC and HEVC bitstreams to extract the sparse optical flow approximations  described in our paper.

-(Note: A journal publication based on the tools provided here has also been submitted and is currently under review)

-> @inproceedings{abbas2018rate,
-  title={Rate-Accuracy Trade-Off in Video Classification with Deep Convolutional Neural Networks}, author={Abbas, Alhabib and Chadha, Aaron and Andreopoulos, Yiannis and Jubrani, Mohammad}, booktitle={2018 25th IEEE International Conference on Image Processing (ICIP)}, pages={793--797}, year={2018}, organization={IEEE}
-}

-If you use the tools available in the this repository please cite the work above.

 ## Prerequisites